heyyysus/cards-app/README.md

 ### Build and Deploy Frontend Application
 1. Change directory to `react-app/`
+2. Run `npm i` to install node modules
-2. Run `npm run build` to only build application
+3. Run `npm run build` to only build application
-3. Run `npm run deploy` to build and deploy to AWS S3 bucket (you must configure AWS cli and use correct S3 bucket name in package.json)
+4. Run `npm run deploy` to build and deploy to AWS S3 bucket (you must configure AWS cli and use correct S3 bucket name in package.json)
-3. Run `npm run invalidate` to update CDN immediately (if using Cloudfront, must use correct distribution id in package.json)
+5. Run `npm run invalidate` to update CDN immediately (if using Cloudfront, must use correct distribution id in package.json)

 ### Run Storybook
 1. Change directory to `react-app`